July 04, 2020

 Line 3 is using a basic conditional data-sly-test

-which acts as truthy/falsy conditions in JS.
+which acts as truthy/falsy conditions in JavaScript.
 In this case, if properties.text

-exists, then only it will execute the <h3>
+exists, then only it will display the <h3>

 We will discuss HTL in more detail in the later part of this development series.